MStreet3/string-parser/README.md

 ### basic parsing

-implements a manual `recursive descent parser` to read an expression as a string and return the value of the expression as an integer.
+This repo implements a calculator that reads an expression as a string and return the value of the expression as an integer.

+Parsing of the string is an implementation detail of the calculator.

+String parsing is implemented in two ways:
+ 1. [recursive descent parser](https://en.wikipedia.org/wiki/Recursive_descent_parser) to create an [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) for evaluation
+ 2. `infix -> postfix` parser that follows [Djikstra's Shunting Yard algorithm](https://en.wikipedia.org/wiki/Shunting_yard_algorithm) to place expressions in [reverse polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation) for evaluation

 ```go
 calculator := NewBasicCalculator()